No Tags Found!

 From India, Madras

-A detailed process has been developed to ensure that every programme delivers measurable improvements in the quality of life, changes attitudes of people involved, provides learning for volunteers and co-ordinators and creates possibilities to make an impact on government procedures.
-A set of declarations, guidelines and case studies have been evolved as reference for the companies.
-The Group is also co-ordinating with heads of environment divisions of major Group companies to evolve a framework for environmental management and social accountability.
+A detailed process has been developed to ensure that every program delivers measurable improvements in the quality of life, changes attitudes of people involved, provides learning for volunteers and coordinators, and creates possibilities to make an impact on government procedures.
+A set of declarations, guidelines, and case studies have been evolved as a reference for the companies.
+The Group is also coordinating with heads of environment divisions of major Group companies to evolve a framework for environmental management and social accountability.

-The areas for development programmes have been identified as vocational training, education, health, empowerment of women and children, water management and rural and urban development programmes.
+The areas for development programs have been identified as vocational training, education, health, empowerment of women and children, water management, and rural and urban development programs.

 Contact Us Privacy Policy Disclaimer Terms Of Service